Jamesfryer1998/BrainTumourDetection/README.md

 <li> Hyperparameter optimisation results can be found in the hyperparameter_testing folder

 # Credits
-This project was developed by James Fryer as part of MSc Data Science at University of London.
+This project was developed by James Fryer as part of the Final Project for MSc Data Science at University of London.

 Please feel free to use this code and results within your research.